CSE210-Team-09/cse210-fa24-group09/admin/meetings/112524-retrospective.md

 ## What went well during the sprint

 In this question, we discussed our thoughts on what went well overall during the sprint.
-Overall...
+Overall, we thought that the work for this sprint was divided effectively as we worked in pairs for the various features, meetings were more productive and focused, and we made good progress on our features and completed the tasks we set out for ourselves.

 ### Individual Responses: